Mercedes shifts gears to make way for e-cars

-Paris, France (CNN)Mercedes-Benz unveiled a brand new SUV concept, named the Generation EQ, at the Paris Motor Show on Thursday.
+Paris (CNN)Mercedes-Benz unveiled a brand new SUV concept, named the Generation EQ, at the Paris Motor Show on Thursday.

 The tech-savvy concept car takes futuristic driving to another level, making buttons and knobs a thing of the past as it swaps the entire dashboard with a touchscreen panel.